-When migrating from Voyager to Alma, you may want to clean up any bibliographic records that have multiple 245 fields.
-While multiple 245 fields is not a problem per se, it is against MARC standards and there is some wisdom in cleaning them up.
+When migrating from Voyager to Alma, you may want to identify, review and clean up any bibliographic records that have multiple 245 fields.
+While multiple 245 fields is not a problem per se, it is against MARC standards and there is some wisdom in cleaning these records up.

 These three queries, which can be run using Voyager's Prepackaged Access Reports, will display bibliographic records with more than one 245 field.
 Note that this is a series of queries, the first two are Make Table queries and the three must be run in sequence (Query 1, Query 2, and finally Query 3).
 The third query will produce your results as a list of BIB_IDs.